 We tackled locations & casting first, knowing that these were the two most important elements that would have a bearing on the end product.
-Director Adam used casting call tool Mandy to reach acting talent whilst the production team began hunting for locations online.
+The production team worked closely with Director Adam De Silva to put a casting call out & began hunting for locations online.
 Within a couple of weeks, we had both a cast & locations shortlist for review.

 On the crewing front, we have been lucky to work with some extremely talented people in the industry over the years and these were the next calls we made.
 Notably joining the crew were 1st Assistant Director Dom Asbridge, Gaffer Dave Bird & Key Grip Tom Stansfield.

 When the shoot day finally came around after weeks of preparation and discussion, it almost felt like a relief.
 Crew arrived at Wing Village Hall around 7am for load in.
 With 6 pages of dialogue to shoot in one day, time was of the essence, and there was plenty of set up required before the cameras could start rolling.

 A dolly, dolly track, overhead soft box, stands, cameras, lenses, props, costume, catering, sound equipment, batteries, battery chargers, screens… all of it and more had to be set up in less than 2 hours to stay on schedule.

 All too soon, the cast began arriving, as PA’s bounced between the village hall and the train station, attempting to make chirpy small talk with bleary-eyed actors, all of whom went straight into rehearsals in a separate room with Adam.
 The Crystal marketing team were not far behind, and we were sure to make them comfortable in the video village, where they could view the wireless feed from both set ups that day.